jenkinsci/pull-request-monitoring-plugin/README.md

 Each view needs at least one unique `id` and a `title`.
 In order to register the view for the plugin, a factory class is required, which must be provided with the annotation `@Extension`.
-The factory have to implement the [MonitorFactory](src/main/java/io/jenkins/plugins/monitoring/MonitorFactory.java) interface and delivers a set of `MonitorViews`.
+The factory have to implement the [MonitorFactory](src/main/java/io/jenkins/plugins/monitoring/MonitorFactory.java) interface, receives the current `Run<?,?>` and delivers a set of `MonitorViews`.

+##### One Instance Of One View

+Normally, one plugin delivers one view.
 A minimal example could look as follows:

 ```java
 public class ExampleMonitor implements MonitorView {